 – Do not apply any lotions, oils or creams to your skin before bed and do not rub your towel on your skin to dry off — gently pat yourself dry instead!

 – After applying your-self tanner or getting your spray tan, wear loose-fitting clothing while you wait for an ~hour to pass as the color develops (*note: If you are using self-tanner, the time is typically longer before you can get your body wet —> like 4-6 hours!).
 I usually use this ~hour to catch up on emails, e-shop, or watch a movie.
 I also try to keep my body temperature cool to avoid sweating and potentially messing with the color.

 – Once the proper amount of time has passed, I rinse my body in the shower to get the excess product off from a spray tan… do NOT use hot water!!
-Lukewarm is fine, but it’s better to err on the cooler side.
-Also, you don’t want to use any soaps or other products at this point — you are JUST rinsing off the excess bronzer (*note: make sure to thoroughly scrub and rinse the bottom of your tub / shower floor because that excess bronzer can stain!).
+Lukewarm water is fine, but it’s always better to err on the cooler side if you can.
+Also, you don’t want to use any soaps or other products at this point — you are just rinsing off the excess bronzer (*note: make sure to thoroughly scrub and rinse the bottom of your tub / shower floor because that excess bronzer can stain!).

 – You may take a normal shower 12 hours after your spray tan (or self-tanning) application because the color will have set by then.
 Wendy also recommends using lotion to moisturize after each shower (the cooler the water temp, the better) to help maintain your tan for as long as possible.
 I love using this moisturizer on my body to avoid a greasy feel and clogging my pores; my favorite facial moisturizer is this one.

 If you follow these guidelines, your spray tan can last for up to two weeks with an even, gradual fade. *Note: I use this same method to prep my skin before using self-tanning products at home as well.
 I obviously prefer to get my tans done professionally instead of doing it myself, but sometimes you gotta do whatchya gotta do!